Child-Development-Lab/HBCD-EEG-Utilities/docs/expected-outputs.md

 Click [here](https://github.com/Child-Development-Lab/HBCD-EEG-Utilities/blob/main/docs/csv_data_dictionary_derivatives.csv) to see a data dictionary defining the fields in each .csv output file.

-- ``trialMeasures.csv`` Derivatives are provided for each trial in MMN, VEP, and FACE.
+- ``TrialMeasures.csv`` Derivatives are provided for each trial in MMN, VEP, and FACE.
-- ``summaryStats.csv`` Derivatives are provided as subject-level averages for each task.
+- ``SummaryStatistics.csv`` Derivatives are provided as subject-level averages for each task.
 For tasks with multiple conditions, values are averaged by condition.
+- ``LogpowerSpectra.csv``
+- ``AbsPowerSpectra.csv``

 # Output by task